Hunt is the latest viral sensation (doesn’t he have a job to do?) | Tom Peck

 How times change.
 Now it’s completely fine for the chancellor to take a morning off from his busy life to crayon over a great big pile of coffee cups for the purposes of a fun little video about how inflation works

-Having last been seen in public roughly four prime ministers and 25 economic crises ago, nominal chancellor of the exchequer Jeremy Hunt has decided it’s about time the world be reminded of his existence.
-And what better way to do it than to head down to the work canteen to make a video of how unimaginably banjaxed absolutely everything is, by building a big tower of single use coffee cups – the thing that not all that long ago, his government was trying to ban.
+Having last been seen in public roughly four prime ministers and 25 economic crises ago, nominal chancellor of the Exchequer Jeremy Hunt has decided it’s about time the world be reminded of his existence.
+And what better way to do it than to head down to the work canteen to make a video of how unimaginably banjaxed absolutely everything is, by building a big tower of single-use coffee cups – the things that not all that long ago his government was trying to ban.

 How times change.
 Now it’s completely fine for the chancellor to take a morning off from his busy life to crayon over a great big pile of them for the purposes of a fun little video about how inflation works which makes absolutely no sense whatsoever.